-Candidates for tenure should provide a statement of potential external and/or internal reviewers with whom there is a conflict of interest, e.g., co-authors, co- investigators, etc.
+Candidates for tenure should provide a statement of disclosure of potential external and/or internal reviewers with whom there is a conflict of interest, e.g., co-authors, co- investigators, etc.

 The tenured faculty of the department, or the members of the tenure committee, elect a chair of the committee among their members.
-It is the responsibility of that chair to direct the committee members to consider and apply the relevant sections in the Teaching and Research Faculty Handbook and the departmental statement on research evaluation in their comments and votes.
+The chair is responsible for directing the committee members to consider and apply the relevant sections in the Teaching and Research Faculty Handbook and the departmental statement on research evaluation in their comments and votes.

-No dean, full- or part-time associate dean or assistant dean, or other full-time administrator or department chair (or replacement, see section V.B.) shall attend or participate in the deliberation of the departmental, college, University Promotion and Tenure Committee, or the tenured faculty of the department serving as a group to consider tenure, except in those cases when such committees or groups may, at their discretion, request administrators or chairs to answer specific questions
+No dean, full- or part-time associate dean or assistant dean, or other full-time administrator or department chair (or replacement, see section V.B.) shall attend or participate in the deliberation of the departmental, college/school, University Promotion and Tenure Committee, or the tenured faculty of the department serving as a group to consider tenure, except in those cases when such committees or groups may, at their discretion, request administrators or chairs to answer specific questions

 concerning tenure cases.
 The deliberations of all three committees are confidential and must not be shared with anyone outside of the committee.

-The college committee shall consist of one tenured faculty member from each department in the college.
-All members of college promotion and tenure committees shall be elected directly by the faculties they represent for a one-year term renewable twice for a total of three years.
+The college/school committee shall consist of one tenured faculty member from each department in the college/school.
+All members of the college/school promotion and tenure committees shall be elected directly by the faculties they represent for a one-year term renewable twice for a total of three years.
 This member shall be chosen by majority vote of all full-time, tenure-track teaching and research faculty members of the department, present and voting, by secret ballot before April 15 of each year for the ensuing year.
-Every reasonable effort should be made to ensure that there are at least three full professors on the college committee.
-No person shall serve on a college promotion and tenure committee for more than three years consecutively but is eligible for reelection after an absence of at least one year.
+Every reasonable effort should be made to ensure that there are at least three full professors on the college/school committee.
+No person shall serve on a college/school promotion and tenure committee for more than three years consecutively but is eligible for reelection after an absence of at least one year.
 The representative from a tenure candidate’s department will participate in deliberations in the candidate’s case but will not cast a vote.

-The University Promotion and Tenure Committee shall consist of one tenured full professor from each of the major degree-granting academic colleges.
-This member shall be elected by his/her college's promotion and tenure committee(s) by September 15.
+The University Promotion and Tenure Committee shall consist of one tenured full professor from each of the major degree-granting academic colleges/schools.
+This member shall be elected by his/her college's/school’s promotion and tenure committee(s) by September 15.
 The University Promotion and Tenure Committee shall elect one of its members as chair.3 No person shall serve on the University Promotion and Tenure Committee for more than three years consecutively but is eligible for reelection after an absence of at least one year.
-The representative from a tenure candidate’s college will participate in deliberations in the candidate’s case but will not cast a vote.
+The representative from a tenure candidate’s college/school will participate in deliberations in the candidate’s case but will not cast a vote.

-Any committee member who participates in the tenure process votes at most only once or any particular case.
+Any committee member who participates in the promotion process votes at most only once on any particular case.
+Department promotion and tenure committee members shall vote at the department level.
+A member of the department committee may not choose to vote on cases from their department at the college/school or university level.

-In order to ensure transparency, fairness, and equity in the internal review process, a faculty member or administrator who participates in the tenure process must disclose any potential conflict of interest that might undermine the credibility of the process.
-The chair of the department (or replacement, see section V.B.) will work in consultation with the dean of the college to decide whether the person should be excluded from serving on the review committee.
+To ensure transparency, fairness, and equity in the internal review process, a faculty member or administrator who participates in the tenure process must disclose any potential conflict of interest that might undermine the credibility of the process.
+The chair of the department (or replacement, see section V.B.) will work in consultation with the dean of the college/school to decide whether the person should be excluded from serving on the review committee.